openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-scp.md

 ## Sending and Receiving Files with Zscp

-Once you have the executable download, make sure it is named `zscp` and for simplicity's sake we'll assume it's on the path.
+Once you have the executable downloaded, make sure it is named `zscp` and for simplicity's sake we'll assume it's on the path.
 Just like `zssh` to `ssh`, `zscp` has the same functionality as `scp` with added features needed incorporate ziti.
 As with most tooling executing the binary with no arguments will display the expected usage.

 There are two main functions of `zscp`.
 Just like `scp` you can send and receive from the remote host.